NilsRo/HotWaterRecirculatingPump/README.md

 <img src="img/Displaypage7.JPG"  width="30%" height="30%">

 # Tips
-* increase the pumps flow to the maximum that the water will go through the pipes as fast as possible after requested
+* Increase the pumps flow to the maximum that the water goes through the pipes as fast as possible.
 * Setup special schedules via a smart home if you like to have warm water on request (e.g. by phone) or at a specific time.

 # ToDos
 * Make OLED language configurable
-* second relay is actually unused
+* second relay channel is actually unused